noinoiexists/recu/README.md

 ### Overview

-This is the source repository for [Recu](https://recu.blog).
+This is the source repository for my personal website [Recu](https://recu.blog).
 All published content on the site originates from markdown files in this repository.

+Recu is simply an experiment - a place to set down some of those thoughts whenever I feel like it, and to see how they change with time.

-The folder structure is also designed to serve as an [Obsidian](https://obsidian.md) vault, making it easy for contributors to write, think, and refine posts in a local knowledge environment.
+The folder structure of this repository is designed to serve as an [Obsidian](https://obsidian.md) vault, making it easy to write, think, and refine posts in a local knowledge environment.